 Humans are unpredictable.
 In that lies the gamble of an outcome target.
 If one has absolute information, one can accurately predict the future.
-This will never be possible because our scope of both present and future is finite.
-Nevertheless, we can increase the accuracy of our predictions through quantifying them.
+Yet our scope of both present and future is finite.
+We try to increase the accuracy of our predictions through quantifying them.
 In the case of an outcome target we quantify a future state.
 The better Org is at doing that, the more it will control its present.

+To make exact predictions of the future, Org needs both - human perception and systems intelligence.
 In Theory 2I of Orgtelligence, we distinct implied from tacit intelligence.
-Implied intelligence resides in the rules, dependencies, and outcomes of a process.
+Implied intelligence exists in the rules, dependencies, and outputs of a process.
 Tacit intellect relates to the abstract and innovative thinking of humans.
-Orgtelligence is the ability of Org to create interdependence between process intelligence and human intellect.
-Orgtelligence is thus the neural network that links human minds with systems flow.
+Orgtelligence creates interdependence between process intelligence and human intellect.
+It is a neural network that links human minds with systems flow.

-To create outcome targets, we quantify a controllable assumption of the outcome.
+To create an outcome target, one must find and quantify a controllable assumption of the outcome.
 E.g., we can create outcome targets for profitability; quality; benefit; relationship strength; etc. The problem is that we cannot totally control any of these aspects.
 They are all subject to human perception, which is unpredictable.
 Yet, each of these items have a part which we can control.
 E.g., we can direct all our resources to achieve a certain level of profitability.
-In so, we can negotiate a beneficial value proposition with customers.
-Orgtelligence will help Org to focus on doing relevant things right.
+In so, we can define a target of "have 30% of the market share by xxx".
+To achieve that target we must negotiate a beneficial value proposition with our customers.

 Org achieves and maintains output targets whilst it executes outcome targets.
 Achievement is a sign that one has reached a pinnacle in performance.
 It does not end the performance.
 Rather, it sets the bar.
 Execution is final.
 It marks a clear end.
 Targets of outputs and outcomes are not the same.
 They do not measure the same thing and they do not have the same purpose.
 Outputs shows the performance of a process.
 Outcomes are a test for relevance.
 Therefore, we cannot measure and construct them in the same way.